Hi! I’m Jessica, your fearless sugar-free leader (or something like that).

 *When I say “sugar,” I mean added sugar, not the sugar that occurs naturally in fruits and vegetables.

 For my life, quitting sugar was the right choice.

 Quitting sugar has made me leaner, improved my skin, given me more energy, helped me sleep better, improved my mood, and has overall made me feel like a healthier person.
 Best of all, I no longer binge eat.
 I don’t know where I’d be if I hadn’t quit sugar eight years ago, and I am so very grateful I took the plunge.

 … But I’m not here to push the sugar-free lifestyle onto you.

 Quitting sugar for good worked for my life, but that doesn’t mean I think everyone needs to be like me.
-That’s why Forget Sugar Friday only asks you to say “no” to sugar on Fridays, not every day.
 Despite the benefits I experienced from quitting sugar completely, I recognize that not every person is interested in pursuing such a dietary change, nor should they be.

-Unless you struggle with a sugar addiction or have health problems that are affected by sugar consumption, complete removal isn’t really necessary.
 The “sweet spot” for most people is a low-sugar life, not a no-sugar life.
-Simply reducing your sugar consumption can do great things for your life—and by joining Forget Sugar Friday, you’ll be on your way to discovering those great things.
-I’m passionate about helping people live a sweet life with less sugar, and I’ve got plenty of knowledge and experience to share.
+Simply reducing your sugar consumption can do great things for your life and health.
+I’m passionate about helping people live a sweet life with less sugar, and I’ve got plenty of knowledge and experience (and recipes!) to share.